telmonteiro/SAITAMA/README.md

 ## Running the pipeline

 - To run this pipeline, the user first needs to download and install the ACTIN2 tool (https://github.com/gomesdasilva/ACTIN2), so it can be accessed as a package.
+Please keep in mind that the csv table in the ACTIN2 repository may not be downloaded and needed to be manually included.
 Other dependencies include:
   - numpy==1.26.4, pandas==1.5.3, astropy==6.1.0, matplotlib==3.9.0, scipy==1.13.1, astroquery==0.4.7, PyAstronomy==0.21.0, tqdm==4.66.1.
 - The versions above are the ones used to code and run the pipeline, not mandatory.
 The Python version used was 3.10.12, ran inside WSL Ubuntu with VsCode.
 - Then, in the directory of ACTINometer, the user runs